pllab/cs162-tutorials/README.md

 ## Submission

-We will use only the contents of the `src` directory for grading so make sure that all your code is in proper directories under it.
+We will use only the contents of the `src` directory for grading so make sure that all your code is in the proper directories under it.
 You will use `turnin` on CSIL to submit your assignment.
 To submit your assignment, on the root directory of the repository you cloned,

     1. Make sure that you run the unit tests on CSIL and get the result you expect.
     2. run `turnin assign1@cs162 src`.